-Music teacher in Fayetteville North Carolina is a sole proprietor, home business owner of McMusic Lessons & Performances.
+Music teacher in Palos Hills, IL. is a sole proprietor, home business owner of McMusic Lessons & Performances.
 He has formally studied the guitar and piano for 30 years .
 He received his associates of Arts degree from Moraine Valley Community College in Palos, Illinois.
 After receiving his degree, he was recommended to DePaul University School of Music by Mark Maxwell.
-He then moved to Fayetteville, NC to support his wife and her commitment to the US Military

-Mr. McClain now offers Guitar and Piano lessons in Fayetteville, North Carolina.
-Video chat music lessons for the guitar and piano are also available to any location.
+Mr. McClain now offers Guitar and Piano lessons in Palos Hills, IL.
+Video chat online music lessons for the guitar and piano are also available to any location.
 He has been formally teaching Guitar and Piano students of all ages since his teens and established McClain’s Minds of Music Lessons & Performances in 2008.

 Why Choose Kevin McClain as your Music Teacher?